multitenancy-project/hc20-verilog/doc/README.md

   #### Deparser

-  Deparser is used to recombine the packet header using info from the orginal packet header and PHV.
+  Deparser is used to recombine the packet header using info from the original packet header and PHV.
 Generally, it reverses the process executed in Parser.

 ---